garcia-mc/sincnet/README.md

 ![Stability selection](output.png)

  Our implementation allows users to effectively explore the relationship between the proportion of selected variables ($q_\lambda/p$) and the selection frequency of each feature $j$ ($\pi^\lambda_j$) with interval-censored targets, while also providing a graphical framework for controlling the expected number of falsely selected variables.

 1. Orientative limits for the lambda grid are set based on a preliminary whole path run.
 2. For each subsampling draw, a distinct path is created.
 3. We iterate through the selection states of all paths at each lambda value.
+During each iteration:
-During each iteration, the average selection probability for each variable is calculated across all models.
-Importantly, we ensure that the selection probability for each variable is monotonically decreasing as we progress through the lambda values.
-At each step, we take the element-wise minimum between the current selected and the new average selection probability.
-The outcome of this process is that the selection probability curves for each variable will be monotonically decreasing across the lambda values.
+   - The average selection probability for each variable is calculated across all models.
+   - We ensure that the selection probability for each variable is monotonically decreasing as we progress through the lambda values.
+   - At each step, we take the element-wise minimum between the current selected and the new average selection probability.
+   - The outcome is that the selection probability curves for each variable will be monotonically decreasing across the lambda values.
 4. Subsequently, we plot $(\pi^{\lambda}_{1}, \ldots, \pi^{\lambda}_{p})$ against $\frac{q_{\lambda}}{p}$.

 This approach follows the guidance provided in the original stability selection paper, which states:

 > ``To do this, we need knowledge about $q_{\Lambda}$.
 This can be easily achieved by regularization of the selection procedure $\hat{S}=\hat{S}^q$ in terms of the number of selected variables $q$, i.e., the domain $\Lambda$ for the regularization parameter $\lambda$ determines the number $q$ of selected variables, i.e., $q=q(\Lambda)$.
 For example, with $l_1$-norm penalization, the number $q$ is given by the variables which enter first in the regularization path when varying from a maximal value $\lambda_{\max }$ to some minimal value $\lambda_{\min }$.
 Mathematically, $\lambda_{\min }$ is such that $\left|\cup_{\lambda_{\max }\geq \lambda \geq \lambda_{\min } }\hat{S}^\lambda\right| \leq q$.''